dmitrybykovsky/hudi/docker/README.md

 In Postgres terminal:
 ```
-delete from customers where id = 1005;
+delete from orders where id = 10001;
 ```

-Use `kafka-avro-console-consumer` to explore `dbserver1-postgres.inventory.customers` topic In main terminal:
+Use `kafka-avro-console-consumer` to explore `dbserver1-postgres.inventory.orders` topic In main terminal:
 ```
 docker-compose -f compose/postgres-kafka-hdfs.yml exec schema-registry /usr/bin/kafka-avro-console-consumer \